combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 End-to-end path isolation requires the virtualization of networking devices and their interconnecting links.
 VLANs have been traditionally used, and hosts from one user group are mapped to a single VLAN.
 To extend the path across multiple switches at Layer 2, VLAN tagging (802.1Q) can carry VLAN information between switches.
 These VLAN trunks were created to transport multiple VLANs over a single Ethernet interface.

 The diagram below displays two independent VLANs, VLAN201 and VLAN101.
-These VLANs can share one physical wire to provide L2 reachability between hosts connected to Switch B and Switch A via Switch C. VLANs 201, and 101 remain separate entities.
+These VLANs can share one physical wire to provide L2 reachability between hosts connected to Switch B and Switch A via Switch C, but they remain separate entities.

 Nexus1000v